STAMP-project/pitest-descartes/README.md

 ```
 mvn org.pitest:pitest-maven:mutationCoverage -DmutationEngine=descartes
 ```
-Thi will still require to specify Descartes as a dependency for PIT in the `pom.xml` file.
+This will still require to specify Descartes as a dependency for PIT in the `pom.xml` file.

 The rest of the goals defined by the `pitest-maven` plugin should run in the same way without any issues.